ORCHESTRATE

 • Distribute is split into two parts:

 • <module> args: edit the run arguments managed in app_args.py.
 You can toggle between the generated form UI and the optional custom snippet saved in app_args_form.py.
-Saved values update [args] in app_settings.toml.
+Saved values update [args] in ~/.agilab/apps/<app>/app_settings.toml.
+Custom forms may also surface derived preview metrics computed from the current inputs and the latest generated summary artefacts.
+When they do, the preview should match the metric written back by the app after RUN so the UI and exported reports stay aligned.

 • Distribute details: generates the AGI.get_distrib snippet and the CHECK DISTRIBUTE action.
 When the command succeeds the Distribution tree expander plots the resulting work plan (DAG or tree) and Workplan lets you reassign partitions to different workers before saving the modified plan.